2023년 3월 고1 모의고사 변형 (31-42번)

 Number 41-42

-People with musical training can reproduce short sequences of musical notation more accurately than those with no musical training when notes follow conventional sequences, but the advantage is much reduced when the notes are ____ randomly.
+People with musical training can reproduce short sequences of musical notation more accurately than ____ with no musical training when notes follow conventional sequences, but the advantage is much reduced when the notes are ordered randomly.

-Expertise also improves memory for sequences of ____
+Expertise ____ improves memory for sequences of movements.

 Experienced ballet dancers are able to repeat longer sequences of steps ____ less experienced dancers, and they can repeat a sequence of steps making up a routine better than steps ordered randomly.